LividJava/talespire-linux-uri/README.md

 If you've installed Vanilla Proton to the default install location, and TaleSpire somewhere else.
 This script will not work.
 You must manually edit the file after the script finishes.

-If your Wineprefix starts with FSYNC rather than ESYNC you will need to change this post installation.

 **What does it do?**
 <br/>
 It creates a `.desktop` file pointing to the `TaleSpireURIRelay.exe` executable, and runs it under the same prefix as TaleSpire.
 It will let you use `talespire://` URIs in Linux.